 Despite the brutality of sharecropping, Andrews recalled his childhood as a happy one.
 In 1935, Jessie convinced James to build the family a two-room wood-frame house on Orr land close to her own.
 Andrews began working in the fields as a young child, but he also attended the Plainview Elementary School, a one-and-a-half room log cabin built by the black community in Plainview.
 Following in the footsteps of his father, a self-taught artist, Andrews began drawing at the age of three; by the time he was in elementary school, he had started to create his own comic characters.
 In 1943, the Andrews family moved to Madison to work on land managed by C.R.
 Mason.
 Because education beyond the seventh grade was severely discouraged, Viola Andrews, determined to provide an education for her children, worked out an arrangement with the Mason family that enabled Benny to attend school when it was not possible to work in the fields.
 Andrews enrolled in Burney Street High School, graduating in 1948.
 With a small amount of funding from a 4-H Club scholarship, Andrews enrolled in Georgia’s Fort Valley State College.
 However, his scholarship ran out after two years, and Andrews struggled with the lack of opportunities to study art.
 He left Fort Valley and enlisted in the United States Air Force, serving in the Korean War and attaining the rank of staff sergeant before receiving an honorable discharge in 1954.
 With funding from the GI Bill, Andrews enrolled at the School of the Art Institute of Chicago.
 In 1958, he completed his bachelor of fine arts degree and moved to New York City.

 In New York, Andrews lived on Suffolk Street, where he met and befriended other Lower East Side figurative expressionists, including Red Grooms, Bob Thompson, Lester Johnson and Nam June Paik.
 He frequented local bars, jazz clubs, and coffee shops, drawing and painting his surroundings.
-Searching for a visual language to capture the immediacy of everyday life and the quotidian nature of his subject matter, Andrews developed his “rough collage” technique, combining scraps of paper and cloth with oil paint on canvas.
-As he explained, “I started working with collage because I found oil paint so sophisticated, and I didn’t want to lose my sense of rawness.”
-By the 1960s, Andrews had mastered this technique, and in 1962, Bella Fishko invited him to become a member of Forum Gallery, which held first New York solo exhibition.
+By the 1960s, Andrews had mastered his “rough collage” technique, explaining, “I started working with collage because I found oil paint so sophisticated, and I didn’t want to lose my sense of rawness.”
+In 1962, Bella Fishko invited him to become a member of Forum Gallery, which held his first New York solo exhibition.
 Additional solo exhibitions at the gallery followed in 1964 and 1966.
 In 1965, with funding from a John Hay Whitney Fellowship, Andrews traveled home to Georgia and began working on his Autobiographical Series.
-In 1966, the Schomburg Center for Research in Black Culture of the New York Public Library mounted a two-person show consisting of works by Andrews and fellow figurative painter Alice Neel.
+In 1966, Andrews was featured in an exhibition with fellow figurative painter Alice Neel at the Countee Cullen Regional Branch of the New York Public Library in Harlem.
 Both activists concerned with inequality and injustice, they formed a close and lifelong friendship.
-They also painted portraits of each other: in 1972, Neel completed Benny and Mary Ellen Andrews, which is currently in the collection of the Museum of Modern Art, and Andrews painted his Portrait of Alice Neel in 1987.
+They also painted portraits of each other: in 1972, Neel completed Benny and Mary Ellen Andrews, which is currently in the collection of the Museum of Modern Art, and Andrews painted his Portrait of Alice Neel in 1985.

 In 1970, Andrews began working on the Bicentennial Series as a response to the national celebrations planned for the bicentennial of the Declaration of Independence.
 Skeptical of the national mood of celebration and nostalgia, Andrews worried about whether the voices of contemporary African Americans would be included as part of the planning.
 He also feared that black Americans would be omitted from the official forms of national remembrance, or, conversely, that they would be included, but that the considerable contributions of African Americans to US history would be defined exclusively in terms of slavery.
 In his journal, Andrews described this project as “a Black artist’s expression of how he portrays his dreams, experiences, and hopes along with the despair, anger, and depression to so many other Americans' actions.”
 The Studio Museum in Harlem presented the first completed works of The Bicentennial Series in 1971.
 In 1975, the High Museum of Art in Atlanta presented four subseries from The Bicentennial Series; the exhibition traveled to the Herbert F. Johnson Museum, Cornell University, in Ithaca, NY and the National Center of Afro-American Artists in Boston.
 In 2016-17, Michael Rosenfeld Gallery presented Benny Andrews: The Bicentennial Series, which included the paintings and drawings for the six individual subseries that make up the whole body of work—Symbols, Trash, Circle, Sexism, War, and Utopia.